TehShrike/pickering-majority-text-revelation/revelation.md

 # The first seal

 And I saw that the Lamb opened one of the seven seals, and I heard one of the four living beings saying, like a voice of thunder, “Come!”
-And I looked and, wow, a white horse!
+And I looked and, behold, a white horse!
 And he who sat on it had a bow.
 And a crown was given to him; and he went out conquering, that is, in order to conquer.

 # The second seal